aarnt28/time-tracker4-refactored/README.md

   unique barcode, description, acquisition cost and sales price.
 * **Client list** – Load and display a list of clients from a JSON file (`client_table.json`).
+* **USPS-verified address autocomplete** – Client address fields can be auto-completed with USPS-certified suggestions when SmartyStreets credentials are provided.
 * **Responsive UI** – HTML pages served with Jinja2 templates and static resources provide a simple front‑end for managing tickets, hardware and clients.
 Sessions and login keep your changes protected.